 Of course, we love all things mini, but these pies are pint-size with a purpose.
 The ratio of filling to crust to whipped cream topping is sublime.
 They’re also ideal for those times when you don’t have enough room for a full dessert, but you want a bite of something sweet.
-They’ll make a very cute end to a big, fancy meal with friends, a birthday party for the kiddo, or a baby shower.
+They’ll make a very cute end to a fancy meal with the family, a birthday party for the kiddo, or a tiny baby shower for the partner.
 We also like to freeze a batch and keep it around for late-afternoon or midnight snack attacks — just one will satisfy a sweet tooth.
 (Who are we kidding?
 We always want at least five more.)

 Our tip: These little pies can be made up to two weeks ahead.
 Keep them covered in the freezer, ’til you’re ready to use them.
 They’re best if you let them sit at room temperature for a minute or two before topping and serving.

 Yield: 48 mini pies

 1 cup graham cracker crumbs (from about 8 crackers)

 ⅓ cup fresh key lime juice